← RESOURCES

 • Finding Loans: Not all mortgage brokers specialize in development loans.
 Word of mouth can help you find a knowledgeable broker.

-• Debt Affordability: Consider how much debt you can afford, given lender approval requirements and the need to pay interest monthly.
+• Debt Affordability: Consider how much debt you can afford, given lender approval requirements and the need to pay interest (whether monthly or on completion).

-• Sourcing Equity: To supplement debt, seek equity investors.
+• Sourcing Equity: To supplement debt, you can seek equity investors.
 This can involve family, friends, Facebook groups, crowdfunding platforms, property investment funds, or real estate investment clubs.

 • Due diligence: finance partners will want to be satisfied about the project’s feasibility so it’s important to understand all costs, be realistic and, as much as possible, control costs and manage risks.

 • Time value of money: Keeping the development on track is essential to minimise interest costs.
-Prefabricated housing, though potentially more expensive upfront, offers quicker timelines and more certainty than traditional builds.
+Prefabricated housing, for example, though potentially more expensive upfront, offers quicker timelines and more certainty than traditional builds.

 Is Financing a Challenge for Homeowners?

 Are financing challenges holding you back from redeveloping your home?
-Share your thoughts, and let’s explore the future of property redevelopment together!
+Share your thoughts, and let’s explore the future of property development together!

 ← All Posts